Start your career at Whitehaven

 What are we looking for in selection of Scholarship recipients to participate in our program:

 - Year 12 students currently residing in the Narrabri, Gunnedah, Werris Creek or Tamworth region,

 - Ability and motivation to successfully complete the University degree

 - Academic progress throughout high school

 - Experience working as part of a team

 - Any awards, qualifications or other significant achievements to date including school, community, sporting or other

 - Location of roles for Scholarship recipients: Located at our operational mine sites and our Gunnedah operations office.

 - Upon successful completion of their studies, cadets join Whitehaven Coal as graduate employees within their respective discipline for a period of two years.

-Whitehaven Coal offers up to 15 Vacation Students the opportunity to join our team in a paid role for up to 12 weeks during summer holidays, & 2-4 weeks during winter holidays.
+Whitehaven Coal offers Vacation Students the opportunity to join our team in a paid role for up to 12 weeks during summer holidays, & 2-4 weeks during winter holidays.
 These opportunities will be based at our mine sites and also our Gunnedah office.